English language evidence

 Your ability to communicate safely with your patients in English is fundamental to safe practice, so we need to make sure your language skills are up to date.
 A good level of English will also help you to settle into your jobs in the UK and build strong relationships with colleagues.

 Language skills can start to deteriorate after two years if they’re not used regularly.
-That’s why it’s vital that you’re able to evidence your ability to read, write and speak in English within that period.
+That’s why it’s vital that you’re able to evidence your ability to read, write, listen, and speak in English within that period.

 We know that for some candidates, delays in taking PLAB 2 could mean that their English language evidence will expire before they can register with us.
 If you’re in this situation there are several different ways you can demonstrate your knowledge of English.